Pham-Hieu-T/Movies_IOS/README.md

 ### User Stories

 #### REQUIRED (10pts)
-- [X ] (2pts) User sees an app icon on the home screen and a styled launch screen.
+- [X] (2pts) User sees an app icon on the home screen and a styled launch screen.
-- [ X] (5pts) User can view and scroll through a list of movies now playing in theaters.
+- [X] (5pts) User can view and scroll through a list of movies now playing in theaters.
-- [ X] (3pts) User can view the movie poster image for each movie.
+- [X] (3pts) User can view the movie poster image for each movie.

 #### BONUS
-- [X ] (2pt) User can view the app on various device sizes and orientations.
+- [] (2pt) User can view the app on various device sizes and orientations.
-- [ X] (1pt) Run your app on a real device.
+- [X] (1pt) Run your app on a real device.

 ### App Walkthrough GIF